p-zach/gt-go-club/README.md

-# Georgia Tech Go Club: Go AI Competition
+# Georgia Tech Go Club & Go AI Competition

 This repository & the competition are a work in progress.